Heliotrop3/league-of-legends-pro-db/README.md

 for the past 5 years and while I could just visit [GameOfLegends](https://gol.gg/esports/home/) to view amazing player and team breakdowns, this doesn't help me learn SQL.
 If you're wanting a detailed analysis then I'd recommend checking out [GameOfLegends](https://gol.gg/esports/home/).
-This repository was designed to provide the curious individual with a databse to explore.
+This repository was designed to provide the curious individual with a database to explore.

 ## Dependencies